Daveb4444/Nationbuilder-scraper/README.md

 If the script is re-run for a different blog it will require the settings to be changed for the .env file and it will overwrite the import_nb.json.
 It is recommended to copy the existing .en and import_nb.json and save them so they can be used again if required.

 Make changes to the .env file as required.
-They should all be reviewed, but the likely ones to change are likely to include the following:
+All settings should be reviewed, but the likely ones to change include the following:

 - USER_PASS - if you are helping another local party or have a second Fleet site
 - URL_NEWS_LIST - if the articles are to be created in a different news folder